Skip to content

 For additional information and resources regarding the study and practices of health communication, visit the Coalition for Health Communication website.

-The Interdisciplinary Certificate in Health Communication (ICHC) is an 18-credit hour program that provides current University of Utah undergraduate and graduate students with expertise in communicating with and/or for health organizations.
+The Health Communication Certificate is an 18-credit hour program that provides current University of Utah undergraduate and graduate students with expertise in communicating with and/or for health organizations.
 The program is interdisciplinary so any student can pursue it and many departments offer courses, including communication, health promotion & education, and family & preventive medicine (just to name a few).Topics covered include:

 Improving doctor-patient communication, Optimizing communication across complex team structures, Crafting effective health care materials, Reaching underserved populations.

-Why would I want the Interdisciplinary Certificate in Health Communication?
+Why would I want the Health Communication Certificate?

 Students will receive a seperate diploma for completing the certificate.
 A designation will also appear on the student's transcript.
 Many health organizations are looking for individuals with training in health communication.
 Despite this demand, only a few schools offer certification in health communication.
 Graduates of the program will be prepared for positions with health organizations (e.g., communication director for a hospital) and to participate in interdisciplinary research in health communication.